nephdog/node-typescript-boilerplate/README.md

 It includes the following with their appropriate configurations to ensure TypeScript compatibility:

-[EditorConfig](https://editorconfig.org/) consistent coding styles between different editors and IDEs in a project.
+[EditorConfig](https://editorconfig.org/) for consistent coding styles between different editors and IDEs in a project.

 [ESLint](https://eslint.org/) for static code analysis.